bits1001/slack-api-interview/README.md

 ### Test Cases
 #### Functional Tests
-     When a user clicks the button, correct message is sent to the correct channel.
+     - When a user clicks the button, correct message is sent to the correct channel.
-     If a user is signed in, they should see the message right away.
+     - If a user is signed in, they should see the message right away.
-     If a user is not signed in, they should see the message when they login along with the correct timestamp of when the message was actually sent.
+     - If a user is not signed in, they should see the message when they login along with the correct timestamp of when the message was actually sent.
-     Test on the mobile slack app.
+     - Test on the mobile slack app.
 Push notification when a user receives the message.
-     Test a very long message and the time it takes to be sent.
+     - Test a very long message and the time it takes to be sent.
-     When a user clicks the button, the app should correctly display the status of the action.
+     - When a user clicks the button, the app should correctly display the status of the action.
-     Test the case with connectivity problems.
+     - Test the case with connectivity problems.
-     Test all the cases in a slow network connection.
+     - Test all the cases in a slow network connection.
-     Test timeouts.
+     - Test timeouts.
-     Messages should have the correct timestamp when delivered.
+     - Messages should have the correct timestamp when delivered.
-     The incoming message should be visible to all the members of the channel.
+     - The incoming message should be visible to all the members of the channel.
-     Non-members of the channel should not receive/see the message.
+     - Non-members of the channel should not receive/see the message.
-     Test case where connectivity is lost after landing on the homepage.
+     - Test case where connectivity is lost after landing on the homepage.
-     Test case where server stops after landing on the homepage User not added to the workspace should not see the channel #bring-an-umbrella
+     - Test case where server stops after landing on the homepage
+     - User not added to the workspace should not see the channel #bring-an-umbrella
 #### Performance Tests
-     Testing slack API's performance
+     - Testing slack API's performance
 #### Stress Tests
-     Test the App against extreme load to see how it behaves when it breaks Test the API with extreme load.
+     - Test the App against extreme load to see how it behaves when it breaks
+     - Test the API with extreme load.
 #### Load Tests
-     Test with the channel having 300-400 members.
+     - Test with the channel having 300-400 members.
-     Tests with 100's **It's raining** events together.
+     - Tests with 100's **It's raining** events together.
 #### Integration Tests
-     Test the case where Slack API is unavailable.
+     - Test the case where Slack API is unavailable.
-     Test the case where Slack API is wrongly configured. (i.e wrong URL)
+     - Test the case where Slack API is wrongly configured. (i.e wrong URL)
 #### API Testing
-     Validate expected responses.
+     - Validate expected responses.
-     Validate HTTP response codes.
+     - Validate HTTP response codes.
-     With incorrect payload, API should send correct response.
+     - With incorrect payload, API should send the appropriate response.
-     Test Auth: Call the API without authentication.
-     Test a case for 401 Unauthorized.
+     - Test authentication and authorization.

 ## Author